-When India develops the world’s first online voting service, it will have to stand the test of reality to prove a success.
+When India develops the world’s first online voting service, it will have to stand the reality test to prove a success.

-If we plan to sell this technology to other countries then, we also stand the chance to earn a good amount of global currency.
+If we plan to sell this technology to other countries, we also stand a chance to earn a good amount of global currency.
 It can be a Business Idea Worth Billions of Dollars (Part 1 and Part 2).

 We can create a big dent in the world’s election procedures by developing the WORLD’S FIRST ONLINE VOTING FACILITY.